yiminmv/cri-o/docs/crio.conf.5.md

 **pinns_path**=""
   The path to find the pinns binary, which is needed to manage namespace lifecycle

+**criu_path**=""
+  The path to find the criu binary, which is needed to checkpoint and restore containers or pods.

 ### CRIO.RUNTIME.RUNTIMES TABLE
 The "crio.runtime.runtimes" table defines a list of OCI compatible runtimes.
 The runtime to use is picked based on the runtime_handler provided by the CRI.
 If no runtime_handler is provided, the runtime will be picked based on the level of trust of the workload.